abster/Abhijeet-LightweightFineTuning-Project/README.md

 ## Run script

 The script is included as main method.
 You can run the script using pycharm or via command line.

+## Current Limitation

+Currently not using [Quantization](https://huggingface.co/docs/peft/developer_guides/quantization), since Quantization library (bitsandbytes) currently only has support for CUDA and lacks support for Metal (GPU available for Mac)